CANADA STOCKS-TSX dips with financials; index loses 1.1 pct in June

 By Fergal Smith

-TORONTO, June 30 Canada's benchmark stock index fell on Friday, ending lower for the second month in a row, as heavyweight financial and energy shares lost ground ahead of a holiday weekend.
+TORONTO, June 30 (Reuters) - Canada's benchmark stock index fell on Friday, ending lower for the second month in a row, as heavyweight financial and energy shares lost ground ahead of a holiday weekend.

 The Toronto Stock Exchange's S&P/TSX composite index closed down 31.23 points, or 0.21 percent, at 15,182.19.
 For the week, the index lost 0.9 percent, while it ended 1.1 percent lower for the month.